TypicalTechie2/Treasure-Defense/README.md

 ## Strategic Defense
 Games that revolve around strategic defense as their core dynamic require the player to think and act strategically in real-time, managing multiple threats and prioritizing actions to protect critical assets.
 In Treasure Defense, this is demonstrated through a unique balance of defending the treasure and self-preservation.

+## Player Controls
+1. **Movement:** Use AWSD or arrow keys to move the player.
+2. **Dodge:** Press Spacebar key to dodge enemies.
+3. **Fire:** Mouse left click to fire.
+    - Note: The player cannot move while firing, adding a strategic twist and enhancing gameplay experience.
+4. **Shield:** Obtain the shield available for a limited time which helps the player defend against enemies and boss bullets.

 ## List of Mechanics
 | Name                            | Description                                                                                                                                                                  | Version | Status  |
 |---------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|---------|